sep-1-update

 VitalStream is the only FDA-approved wireless, wearable ICU-grade advanced hemodynamic monitor that continuously measures blood pressure, cardiac output, cardiac index, stroke volume and stroke volume index among many other parameters and vital signs.
 It uses a comfortable, low-pressure finger sensor that can be fit, calibrated and monitoring within 90 seconds.
 This can make it easy for clinicians to quickly assess patients as soon as they come into the emergency room, where over 80% of hospital sepsis cases are identified.
 VitalStream also allows patient to be continuously monitored across the continuum of care including the OR, ICU or a step-down unit.

 The fluid response feature allows clinicians to quickly and easily identify if a patient is fluid responsive.
-A fluid challenge timer and automatically calculated percent of change, gives instant and continuous measurements of the left ventricle’s ability to increase stroke volume in response to a fluid bolus or passive leg raise.
+VitalStream provides instant and continuous measurements of the left ventricle’s ability to increase stroke volume in response to a fluid bolus or passive leg raise.
+And the fluid challenge timer automatically calculates the percent of SV change.

 The device can also be set up to continuously and automatically document per your hospital’s SEP-1 directives to help alleviate the burden of documentation and streamline workflows.